KeelanAnderson/pp4-easybook/README.md

 I have manually tested this project be doing the following:

 #### Navigation
 - Expected: All naviation links direct users to the intended pages.
+Only authenticated users can access the manage posts page.
 - Testing: Clicked all link to see if they worked and made sure theyre were no dead links in my code or incorrectly linked.
+Logged out and navigated through the site looking for a link
 - Result: All links work as expected.
+The link is only displayed in the navbar when users are logged in.
 - Fix: No Fix needed.

-- Expected: Only authenticated users can access the manage posts page.
-- Testing: logged out and navigated through the site looking for a link
-- Result: The link is only displayed in the navbar when users are logged in.
-- Fix: No Fix needed.

 #### Forms
 - Expected: The create post form posts all the data to the database correctly and displayes the post.
 The users should also be alerted if the posts is created successfully.
 All required links must be filled and validated correctly.

 - Testing: I filled out the form multiple times leaving out each field to see if a was prompted to fill them In.
-The phone and Email field have validators so they must be in the correct format i checked if these validators were working. once the form was submitted I checked if the user was alerted of the changes and if the post was now being displayed in the Homepage.
+The phone and Email field have validators so they must be in the correct format I checked if these validators were working. once the form was submitted I checked if the user was alerted of the changes and if the post was now being displayed in the Homepage.

 - Result: All fields and validators seemed to be working fine and prompted my when they werent filled out.
 When the form was filled out and sumbitted I noticed that I was not alerted if it was successful or not.
-I there checked if the post was diplaying which it was but I noticed that the plaCeholder for the images was still displaying and this was unexpected.
+I there checked if the post was diplaying which it was but I noticed that the placeholder for the images was still displaying and this was unexpected.
 I then went to the admin panel to see if the data in the form was successfully posted to the database.
 I learned that everything was working perfectly except for the images files so there were a number of things that needed fixing.
+I also noticed that my delete post form page had the heading "List Your Businees" which would've been misleading so this had to be changed.
+The form where not responsive for smaller screen and were very basic so needed some styling

 - Fix: I had to add enctype="multipart/form-data" to the form element so that images could be uploaded.
 This fixed the images problem straight away.
+I then fixed the heading on the Delete post form by creating a new template for the form and adjucting the view.
+I also installed crispy forms to make my forms look better and added some styling with bootstrap classes to make it fully responsive.
+I also added alerts for when the forms were created updated and deleted.
+I done this by adding the get_success_method() to my views.

 #### Responsiveness
 - Expected: That all pages are fully responsive on all screen sizes small, medium and large.

-- Testing:I checked the responsiveness of each page in the chrome dev tools and selected every different screen size that was available.
+- Testing: I checked the responsiveness of each page in the chrome dev tools and selected every different screen size that was available.

-- Result: Some sections such as services setion and the forms were not responsive so they needed to be adjusted
+- Result: the and the forms were not responsive so they needed to be adjusted. there post detail page was also not responsive so needed some adjustment to the bootstrap classes.

-- Fix: I adjusted my bootstrap classes and div to make everything more responsive on small screens.
+- Fix: I adjusted my bootstrap classes and divs to make everything more responsive on small screens.

 #### User Account
 - Expected: Users can login, sign up and logout sucesssfully.
 They must provide a valid username and password.
 Once users are logged in they can use the authenticated functionality eg. making posts.
 When users login, logout or register they should be alerted if successful.
 If the user provides details that do not match the criteria they should be prompted and not able to make an account.